bd60/rx-extensions/README.md

     console.log('got the result', collected);
 });

-// trigger the collection with pull subject next (takes no value) pullSubject.next();
+// trigger the collection with pull subject next (you can pass initial or default values for the reducer here, defaults to {}) pullSubject.next();

 // deregister a collector with the pull return value